eteran/quixey/README.md

 ## Lambdas

-lamdas aresupported, and can only be assigned to a variable of type `auto`:
+lamdas are supported, and can only be assigned to a variable of type `auto`:

 	auto f = function() {
 		puts("hello world");